elijahakintade/Active-Directory-Lab/README.md

 ### Tools Used

-- Splunk is an open-source security monitoring platform used for threat detection.
+- Splunk is used for Log Management, Analysis, Security Monitoring, Automation and Orchestration
-- TheHive is an open-source incident response platform that helps security teams manage and investigate security incidents
+- Atomic Red Team is an open source library of tests used for Adversary Emulation, Testing and Validation and Continuous Improvement
-- Shuffle: A general purpose security automation platform
+- Crowbar Brute Forcing Tool is used for Credential Testing and Integration with Automation

 ## Steps
 *Lab Diagram*